solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 ## Introduction to Azure Database for MySQL

-As mentioned previously, developers can deploy MySQL on Azure through Virtual Machines (IaaS) or Azure Database for MySQL (PaaS).
-Though PaaS offerings do not support direct management of the OS and the database engine, they have built-in support for high availability, automating backups, and meeting compliance requirements.
-Moreover, Azure Database for MySQL supports MySQL Community Editions 5.6, 5.7, and 8.0, making it flexible for most migrations.
+Developers can deploy MySQL on Azure through Virtual Machines (IaaS) or Azure Database for MySQL (PaaS).
+PaaS offers high availability, automated backups, and meets compliance requirements.
+Operational administrators do not have the operational overhead of managing the OS and the DB engine.
+They do not need to worry about OS patching, database backups, or server security.
+Administrators only need to manage the applications and data.
+Developers can focus on schema design, building queries, and optimizing query performance.

+Azure Database for MySQL supports MySQL Community Editions 5.6, 5.7, and 8.0, making it flexible for most migrations.
 Reference the [Migrating to Azure Database for MySQL] guide for in-depth information and examples on how to successfully migrate to Microsoft Azure.

-For most use cases, Azure Database for MySQL is the preferred offering that allows developers to focus on application development and deployment, instead of OS and RDBMS management, patching, and security.

-As the image below demonstrates, Azure Resource Manager handles resource configuration, meaning that standard Azure management tools, such as the CLI, PowerShell, and ARM templates, are still applicable.
+**Control Plane** As the image below demonstrates, Azure Resource Manager handles resource configuration, meaning that standard Azure management tools, such as the CLI, PowerShell, and ARM templates, are still applicable.
 This is commonly referred to as the *control plane*.

-For managing database objects and access controls at the server and database levels, standard MySQL management tools, such as [MySQL Workbench], still apply.
+**Data Plane** For managing database objects and access controls at the server and database levels, standard MySQL management tools, such as [MySQL Workbench], still apply.
 This is known as the *data plane*.

-![This image demonstrates the control plane for Azure Database for MySQL.]
+![This image demonstrates the control and data plane for Azure Database for MySQL.]

 ### Azure Database for MySQL deployment options